Hamed-Ahmadinia/presentation-timer-controller/README.md

 This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)** license.

-- ✅ Free to use and modify
-- ✅ Attribution required
-- ❌ Not for commercial use

 🔗 © 2025 Hamed Ahmadinia / CC BY-NC 4.0 [License Details](https://creativecommons.org/licenses/by-nc/4.0/)

 ---